 You also can add neck protection, which I quite like.
 If you add all of these features, you’ll probably be ending up with a helmet that costs around $500.

-What would you ride a bike without a helmet?
+Why would you ride a bike without a helmet?

 I do not really like to answer this question, but it is a tangible question that needs answering.

 I think, not wearing a helmet in most cases is simply a convenient thing.
-People, when they go to their local shops downtown riding at low speed think that they are safer.
+People, when they go to their local shops downtown while riding at low speed think that they are safer.
 However, what they do not realize is that the vast majority of accidents happen near our homes for some strange reason.

 I have spoken to some friends too, and I can tell you that they like riding around in a town or city on a bright sunny day.
 And guess what, they do not like wearing a helmet.
 The reason is simple, they do not like the thought of spoiling their hair with the helmet, but also leaving their head dripping wet with sweat due to wearing it.

-So whether you want to go to your local bakery and go on the motorway, please ensure you wear a helmet.
-Many people will tell you that this is a waste of time and that if you have an accident, you’ll not escape, but that completely false.
+So whether you want to go to your local bakery or go on the motorway, please ensure you wear a helmet.
+Many people will tell you that this is a waste of time and that if you have an accident, you’ll not escape, but that is completely false.
 At 40 mph, or at 100 mph, go ahead and wear your helmet.
 This will make you safe, and provide the right attitude to have and to copy by our kids.

 Do helmets cause to reduce vision and hearing?

 Yes and no. It all depends on the type of helmet you use.
 Let’s take an analogy for the hearing.
 When you are in your car, do you really hear the other cars going around you?
 I can almost guarantee that you don’t and worse, if you put the radio on, then you’ll definitely not hear other vehicles.
-So why, we as bikers, always seem to use this argument to justify not wearing a protective helmet?
+So why, do we as bikers, always seem to use this argument to justify not wearing a protective helmet?
 This is bizarre.

-Now, for the vision thing, do you see all of that is happening around your car?
+Now, for the vision thing, do you see all of that happening around your car?
 Of course not.
 So is the same for your helmet and biking.
-I believe we need to stop arguing these points to justify us not doing something.
+I believe we need to stop arguing these points to justify not doing something.
 Our safety is paramount, and glasses, helmets, protective trousers, jackets, etc. all play a big part in saving our lives.

 And by the way, how many motorbikers participating in races fall and are saved by their protective equipment?
-Many and you can see these all the time on TVs.
+Many and you can see these all the time on TV.
 And these guys perform at extreme speeds and hear, see, and sweat for 2 hours on hot circuits.
 So, if they can do it, we can all do it.

 I will make this short.
 Wear a helmet no matter what others may think of you.
-Who cares what they think.
+Who cares what they think?
 You have one life, so ensure you take it seriously without taking unnecessary risks.

-Enjoy the ride, stay safe and speak soon.
+Enjoy the ride, stay safe, and speak soon.